danubedataflow/101weiqiLocalizer/README.md

 adds a script to 101weiqi.com's web pages which translates strings to English.
 It does not alter the functionality of 101weiqi.com in any way.

+## Firefox

+There is a [Firefox port](https://github.com/bani/101weiqiLocalizer) of this extension.
+I have backported translations from that port.